woodard/libabigail/doc/manuals/libabigail-concepts.rst

 ``[suppress_function]``
 $$$$$$$$$$$$$$$$$$$$$$$$

-Suppresses report messages about changes on a set of functions.
+This directive suppresses report messages about changes on a set of functions.
 The potential properties of this sections are:

 * ``label``